dreadvoyager/CloudOps-Automation/README.md

-# Intern Project: Azure Cloud Infrastructure & CI/CD Implementation
+# Azure Cloud Infrastructure & CI/CD Implementation

 ## Objective
 Deploy a complete cloud environment using Terraform and set up CI/CD pipelines using Azure DevOps for: